Free Continuing Education Credit

-Free continuing education credit offered for insurance agents, adjusters, along with real estate agents.
-New this year, CE opportunity for engineers.
+Free continuing education credit offered for insurance agents, adjusters, real estate agents, engineers, architects, and land surveyors.

-North Carolina Insurance Commissioner Mike Causey will again offer virtual flood conferences to provide vital information regarding the need for flood insurance.
+North Carolina Insurance Commissioner Mike Causey will again offer conferences to provide vital information regarding the need for flood insurance.

-The 2021 conferences will be similar to ones offered in 2020 through WebEx and will, again, be free of charge to insurance agents and adjusters, along with real-estate agents, engineers, architects and the public.
+The 2023 conferences will be similar to the ones offered in 2022 through WebEx and will, again, be free of charge to insurance agents, adjusters, real estate agents, engineers, architects, land surveyors, and the public.
+It will also provide four free continuing education credits.

 "One of your top priorities should be to ensure you have the appropriate insurance coverage for the dangerous storms that could wipe out our homes and possessions in a flash," said Commissioner Causey.
 "It takes 30 days for a flood policy to take effect, so now is the time to contact your agent to see if you have the right coverage."